-At June 30, 2020, we had cash and cash equivalents, which consisted of bank deposits and money market funds, of \$136.5 million and short-term investments, which consisted of commercial paper, U.S. Treasury and agency obligations and corporate bonds, of \$105.6 million.
+At September 30, 2020, we had cash and cash equivalents, which consisted of bank deposits and money market funds, of \$141.4 million and short-term investments, which consisted of commercial paper, U.S. Treasury and agency obligations and corporate bonds, of \$127.7 million.

 Since our inception and prior to our IPO, we financed our operations through cash provided by operations, including payments received from customers using our software products and services, and we did not raise any primary institutional capital.
 The proceeds of our Series A and Series B redeemable convertible preferred stock financings were used to repurchase shares of capital stock from former stockholders.
-We have generated significant operating losses from our operations as reflected by our accumulated deficit of \$600.1 million at June 30, 2020.
+We have generated significant operating losses from our operations as reflected by our accumulated deficit of \$605.9 million at September 30, 2020.

 We typically invoice our customers annually in advance and, to a lesser extent, multi-year in advance.
 Therefore, a substantial source of our cash is from such prepayments, which are included on our consolidated balance sheets as deferred revenue.
 Deferred revenue consists primarily of the unearned portion of billed fees for our subscriptions and perpetual licenses, which is subsequently recognized as revenue in accordance with our revenue recognition policy.
-At June 30, 2020, we had deferred revenue of \$365.3 million, of which \$275.0 million was recorded as a current liability and is expected to be recorded as revenue in the next 12 months, provided all other revenue recognition criteria are met.
+At September 30, 2020, we had deferred revenue of \$390.2 million, of which \$296.4 million was recorded as a current liability and is expected to be recorded as revenue in the next 12 months, provided all other revenue recognition criteria are met.

 Our principal uses of cash in recent periods have been funding our operations, expansion of our sales and marketing and research and development activities, investments in infrastructure, including the build-out of our new headquarters, and acquiring complementary businesses and technology.
 We expect to continue incurring operating losses in the near term.
-Even though we generated positive cash flows from operations and free cash flow in the six months ended June 30, 2020, we may not be able to sustain these cash flows in the near term.
+Even though we generated positive cash flows from operations and free cash flow in the nine months ended September 30, 2020, we may not be able to sustain these cash flows in the near term.
 We believe that our existing cash and cash equivalents and short-term investments will be sufficient to fund our operating and capital needs for at least the next 12 months.
 Our future capital requirements will depend on many factors, including our revenue growth rate, subscription renewal activity, the timing and extent of spending to support further infrastructure and research and development efforts, the timing and extent of additional capital expenditures to invest in new and existing office spaces, the expansion of sales and marketing and international operating activities, the timing of our introduction of new product capabilities and enhancements of our platform and the continuing market acceptance of our platform.
-In the second half of 2020, we expect capital expenditures related to our new corporate headquarters to be approximately \$8 million and we expect to receive approximately \$6 million in tenant improvement reimbursements, resulting in a net outflow of approximately \$2 million related to the project.
+In the fourth quarter of 2020, we expect capital expenditures related to our new corporate headquarters to be approximately \$2 million.